PrathmeshGawade19/TE-Sem5-Mini-Project/README.md

 Select colors and brush sizes using the on-screen buttons.
 Click the clear button to reset the canvas.

-Contributing

-If you'd like to contribute to the Virtual Painter project, feel free to fork the repository and submit a pull request.
 Any feedback or suggestions are also welcome!